Mercedes M276 Engine: Reliability & Problems

 Engine Crank But no Start: Keep it Simple

 The Mercedes M276 is a well-engineered engine that offers strong performance, efficiency, and refinement.
 While it has a few known issues, most can be managed with regular maintenance.
-If you’re considering a vehicle equipped with the M276, be sure to check for signs of timing chain wear and oil leaks, and factor in the cost of maintaining direct injection components.

 What cars use the M276 engine?